Meiyan88/AMFPrognosis/README.md

-# AMFPrognosis
+# MMFPrognosis
-An Adaptive Multimodal Fine-tuning Framework for Hepatocellular Carcinoma Prognosis
+Multimodal and Multi-view Fine-tuning Framework for Hepatocellular Carcinoma Prognosis

 Our code will be officially released upon acceptance of the paper.